dylanbrandtner/CarND-Behavioral-Cloning-P3-Dylan/README.md

 After this collection process, I had 22,257 total samples (include the 3 camera anlges).

 I used this training data for training the model.
 The ideal number of epochs seemd to be 20 as evidenced by a levling off in validation loss after this point.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+My final validation loss was 0.0221.

 ## Result

 ### Car Driving a Full Autonomous Lap
+Here is a video of the car driving fully autonomously around the track:

 ### Car Recovering from Manual Intervention
+In this second video, I manually intervened a couple times to force the car onto the curb.
+In all cases, it recovered: